-A good place to start is to look at the Performance Report in Google Search Console and find out for which keywords your page received clicks.
-Evaluate your content based on what users are searching and make changes to match the user intent.
+A good place to start is to look at the Performance Report in Google Search Console and find out which keywords your page received clicks.
+Evaluate your content based on what users are searching for and make changes to match the user intent.

 The bounce rate is an important metric to look at while evaluating the efficiency of your website.

 Correctly identifying which pages have a high bounce rate and taking actions to reduce it, is a step towards making your website more useful to users and this has a number of added advantages.

 One of the advantages is better rankings since visitors will stay on your website longer, navigate more pages and thus reducing the pogo-sticking effect, which can negatively affect your SEO.

 When analyzing the bounce rate of a page in Google Analytics, make sure that it has a decent number of visits (and page views), otherwise, the results may not be 100% accurate.

 Once you make a change to a page, compare the same period i.e. 28 days, before and after making the changes to see if the bounce rate of that page has been improved or not.

 Great post for bounce rate.
 I have a question have you noticed that in short time website gets lots of traffic from the spammy website and the analytic traffic show tremendous changes.
 In that time it is hard to justify the client what is kind of traffic it is?
 How can we rectify that kind of issue?

 Alex Chris says